Welcome to World Biking

 Having once tasted the freedom of extended travel, we found settling down to the easy routine of western life less than fulfilling.
 In 2001, we dusted off our backpacks and set off for 12 months exploring Latin America from Mexico City to Buenos Aires.

-Another stint working in Europe followed, with Eric returning to Eumetsat (European Meteorological Satellites) and Amaya doing freelance work as an English teacher.
+Another stint working in Europe followed, with Eric returning to Eumetsat (European Meteorological Satellites) and Amaya doing freelance work in communications training.